ParthChaudhary31/ParthChaudhary31/README.md

 </div>

 - 👋 Hi, I’m Parth,
-- 💼 I work at Antier solutions.
+- 💼 I work at Antier Solutions.
 - 👀 I’m interested in shaping the web3 world through blockchain technology.
 - 🌱 I’m currently learning about the intricate logic of learning models.
 - 💞️ I’m always looking to collaborate on web3 community projects.